« Back to Spotlights

 Bonsai Bar Workshops

-Thursday, May 15, July 17, September 18 and November 20 at 6 p.m. at Industrial Arts Brewing Company, Beacon
+May 21, July 16, Sept.
+17 and Nov.
+19, at Industrial Arts Brewing Company, Beacon

 Kintsugi Workshop

 The ancient practice of Kintsugi teaches us to embrace flaws and imperfections.
-This Japanese tradition highlights the beauty of blemishes by breaking pottery bowls, studying the pieces and glueing them back together with gold.
+This Japanese tradition highlights the beauty of blemishes by breaking pottery bowls, studying the pieces and gluing them back together with gold.
 The bowls change forever, just as people change and become stronger through difficult personal experiences.
 River Valley Arts Center invities art therapist Tara DeLuca to lead a unique kintsugi workshop.
 Visit Wappingers Falls and reflect on the Kintsugi experience, connecting with a pot of your own before breaking and rebuilding it.
 To register, click here.

 Related: Discover Asian Cuisine Across Dutchess County